-We present DrugAgent, a multi-agent LLM frame-work designed to handle the specialized challenges of AI-driven drug discovery.
-As illustrated in Figure 1, DrugAgent integrates two primary agents: (1) an LLM Planner, which manages the high-level generation and refinement of solution ideas, and (2) an LLM Instructor, which translates these ideas into concrete code, drawing on domain-specific knowledge to address the complex needs of drug discovery tasks.
+We present DrugAgent, a multi-agent LLM framework designed to handle the specialized challenges of AI-driven drug discovery.
+As illustrated in Figure 1, DrugAgent integrates two primary agents: (1) an LLM Planner, which manages the highlevel generation and refinement of solution ideas, and (2) an LLM Instructor, which translates these ideas into concrete code, drawing on domainspecific knowledge to address the complex needs of drug discovery tasks.

 100Problem Formulation.
-Following Huang et al.101(2024a), an ML programming task consists of three102components: (1) a Task Description, which spec-103ifies the objectives and constraints in natural lan-104guage, (2) Starter Files, which provide initial re-105sources like datasets or code templates, and (3)

-Evaluator, which is a performance metric function used to assess the output quality.
+Following Huang et al.101(2024a), an ML programming task consists of three102components: (1) a Task Description, which spec-103ifies the objectives and constraints in natural lan-104guage, (2) Starter Files, which provide initial re-105sources like datasets or code templates, and (3)106Evaluator, which is a performance metric function107used to assess the output quality.

-LLM Planner: Idea Space Management.
-Open-ended ML tasks in drug discovery can be approached by multiple strategies with no single deterministic solution, and single-agent systems risk missing promising alternatives (Wang et al., 2024a).
+108LLM Planner: Idea Space Management.109Open-ended ML tasks in drug discovery can be110approached by multiple strategies with no single111deterministic solution, and single-agent systems112risk missing promising alternatives (Wang et al.,

+2024a).
 Additionally, LLMs sometimes make impractical suggestions if they lack specific domain expertise or rely on hallucinated information.
-To address these concerns, the Planner has two phases:

-- 1. Idea Generation.
-From the task description, the Planner derives K possible solution ideas. - 2.
-Exploration.
-The Planner selects one idea and sends it to the Instructor for experimental evaluation.
+To address these concerns, the Planner operates in two phases: (1) Idea Generation, where it derives K candidate solutions from the task description, and (2) Exploration, where it selects one idea and sends it to the Instructor for experimental evaluation.
 Based on success or failure reports, it revises the idea set, discarding those that underperform or are not feasible.
 The process repeats until a maximum iteration limit is reached, after which the highest-performing idea is submitted as the final solution.

-LLM Instructor: Domain-specific Knowledge127and Tool Preparation.Drug discovery depends128 on specialized workflows, e.g., the correct handling of SMILES strings and tailored data preprocessing.
+LLM Instructor: Domain-specific Knowledge and Tool Preparation.
+Drug discovery depends on specialized workflows, e.g., the correct handling of SMILES strings and tailored data preprocessing.
 When standard code-generation approaches ignore this domain requirements (Huang et al., 2023, 2024b), the resulting errors are hard to debug.